 The Fund will provide incentives for abatement activities such as: revegetation and land management; soil carbon; forestry; energy efficiency; cleaning up power stations; cleaning up waste coal mine gas; and cleaning up landfill.
 For more on the Fund, see this series of fact sheets, developed specifically for the cotton industry.

 The Carbon Farming Initiative

-The Carbon Farming Initiative (CFI) is provides opportunities and support for agriculture to implement emissions mitigation activities and adaptive practices.
+The Carbon Farming Initiative (CFI) provides opportunities and support for agriculture to implement emissions mitigation activities and adaptive practices.
 It aims to reward land managers for providing abatement action, particularly activities that deliver additional practical environmental benefits.
-The CFI is designed to acheive agriculture's GHG abatement targets.
+The CFI is designed to achieve agriculture's GHG abatement targets.

 The CFI methodologies detail the requirements necessary for a project to earn carbon credits under the Emissions Reduction Fund.

 On-farm: capturing carbon, the role of vegetation, responsible use of N fertiliser